mwakad/NLP-models-for-twitter-sentiment-analysis--google-and-apple-products-/README.md

-# Twitter Sentiment Analysis for Google and Products
+# Twitter Sentiment Analysis for Google and Apple Products